The Questions Asked

 How do teachings change over time?

-Start with the Three Principles, then choose a small daily discipline: 10 minutes of silence, one honest sentence, and one act that reduces real suffering.
+Begin with the Three Oaths.
+Then choose a small daily discipline: ten minutes of silence, one honest sentence, and one act that reduces real suffering.
+Slow is acceptable.
+Performance is not.